The Twelve Days of Christmas

 The teacher duet was confusing to play along with.
 So if I were you, I would not use the duet until your students can play the song confidently.
 The eighth note rhythm is the problem, so try just playing quarter notes if your student has trouble.

 If you are new to this blog, this song is part of a set of pieces I am writing that feature a different animal for each letter of the alphabet.
-Please read up on it here: D is for Doughnut.
-Other songs I have already posted are E is for Elephant, Pat the Cat’s Patting Song, Frogs Wearing Flip Flops and G is for Giraffe.
-These are all free as my gift to the piano teaching community, and I hope your students enjoy them!
-Yes, I am making a Search and Find for this A, so check back later.
+Other songs in the set are D is for Doughnut, E is for Elephant, Pat the Cat’s Patting song, Frogs Wearing Flip Flops, and G is for Giraffe.
+You can see them all here.
+Scroll down to the bottom of the page.
+You can also look back in the previous posts or do a search on the search tool on the right side.

 G is for Giraffe